 The list could go on, but I'll end with this:

 If you find yourself delaying any and all website updates due to fear of that insane-back-end-admin-thing that is supposed to help you update your website but instead haunts your dreams, feel free to say hello.
-We'd love to turn your sorrow into joy using a platform that is specifically tailored to your needs...and perhaps offer a suggestion or two on your next tube of toothpaste while we're at it.
+Perhaps we can help you solve the problems you're having...and offer a suggestion or two on your next tube of toothpaste while we're at it.